Your Child's Asthma

 Before starting a physical education class or a team sport, make sure the teacher or coach understands that exercise can trigger asthma symptoms.

 Talk with teachers and school administrators about indoor air quality, allergens, and irritants in the school.

-Ensure your child's emotional well-being by reassuring that asthma doesn't have to slow him or her down or make him or her different from other children.
+Make sure of your child's emotional well-being by reassuring that asthma doesn't have to slow them down or make them different from other children.

 Controlling asthma through the years

 Be honest with your child about asthma.
-Remember, as your child grows, that independence is an important goal.
+As your child grows, remember that independence is an important goal.
 Children with asthma don't want to be different.
 But they need guidance and supervision.